-It also shows how does it feel to be different and how can you deal with it – this movie tenderness and warmth gives the feeling that it is ok to be different and nonconformist – two charismatic lid actresses and beautiful storyline.
+It also shows how it feels to be different and how can you deal with it – this movie’s tenderness and warmth give the feeling that it is ok to be different and nonconformist – two charismatic lid actresses and a beautiful storyline.

 11. It’s Such a Beautiful Day (2012)